matrix-org/matrix-spec-proposals/drafts/core_model.rst

 Events
 ------
-An event is a collection of data (the `payload`) and metadata associated with it to be distributed across servers and is the primary data unit in Matrix.
-Events are extensible so that clients and servers can add extra fields to the payload or metadata that are not in this specification.
+An event is a collection of data (the `payload`) and metadata to be distributed across servers and is the primary data unit in Matrix.
+Events are extensible so that clients and servers can add extra arbitrary fields to both the payload or metadata.

 Events are distributed to interested servers upon creation.
-Historical events may be requested from servers, though servers are not required to produce all or any events requested.
+Historical events may be requested from servers; servers are not required to produce all or any events requested.

 All events have a metadata `type` field that is used by client and servers to